Living With High Blood Pressure

 • Diabetes

-• Get regular checkups and talk to your doctor about your blood pressure.
+• Get regular checkups so you and your doctor know your blood pressure levels.

 • Check your blood pressure regularly.